 But of course, there are some important things to keep in mind so that you’ll have the best and healthiest crop.
 And, when you do it right, you will be able to store for the long term.

-Below you’ll learn everything you need to know, including how to determine when they are ready, how to properly pick them, and tips for storing them.
+In this detailed guide, you’ll learn everything you need to know about onion harvesting.
+Including how to determine when they are ready, how to properly pick them, and tips for storing them.

 How To Know When Onions Are Ready To Harvest